-Age That’s another key thing to consider before getting your cat.
+Age That’s another key thing to consider if you’re thinking about getting your first cat.
 You may not want to get an old cat, because old cats usually need more vet’s visits, and they’ll die and break your heart.
 If you want to keep your furry friend with you for a long time, get a young cat or a kitten.

-When getting a kitten, take into consideration that kittens tend to be hyper.
+Before taking a kitten home, take into consideration that kittens tend to be hyper.
 You might come home from work to find your house looking like it’d been through a tornado.
 Also, kittens are needy and may not leave you alone.
 They also tend to climb on people, digging their nails through your clothes and into your skin, which might hurt.
 They might scratch and bite a lot, too.